Biden's attorney general pick vows to depoliticize Justice Department | DW | 21.02.2021

 He serves as a judge on the US Court of Appeals for the District of Columbia Circuit, one of 13 federal appeals courts.
 He is seen as a moderate liberal.

-To be confirmed, Garland requires support from Republic senators in the evenly split Senate.
+To be confirmed, Garland requires support from some Republican senators in the evenly split Senate.
 However, he is expected to gain enough support for his nomination to go through.

 aw/rc (AFP, Reuters, AP)